nipuniuthpala/wealthwizardsTest/README.md

 # Q3) Part 3: Visual test

-I have created percy account craeted a project and get the token.
+I have created percy account in the percy website and created a project and get the token.

 you need to export the token